ST10034334/APDS7311-POE-ST10034334/README.md

 ### Prerequisites
 Before you begin, ensure you have met the following requirements:
-- VS Code
 - VS Code Version 1.94
-- Basic knowledge of Python programming language
+- Basic knowledge of React

 # Installation
 To install the project, follow these steps: